Why Does My Cat Follow Me Everywhere? Reasons They’re Your Shadow · Kinship

 Sergey Zaykov / Shutterstock

 Ever wonder why your cat follows you everywhere?
-Have that feeling you’re being watched?
+Do you constantly have the feeling that you’re being watched?
 Wake to a furry figure towering over you?
 Do you have a mini-voyeur outside your shower or a judgmental little supervisor staring you down on every work call?
-Of course you do, if you have a cat.
+If you do, welcome to some of the many joys of cat parenthood.

-Maybe you’ve always wanted a cat, you finally adopted one, and now you’re realizing just how much alone time you don’t have anymore.
+Maybe you’ve always wanted a cat and finally adopted one, or you’re an experienced cat parent just now realizing how you’re never alone.
 Yes, your cat is a stalker, and the call is coming from inside the house.
-But it’s just your cat being your cat.
+But never fear: It’s just your cat being a cat.

 Navigating life